also available »

-- Energy and the Poor - Black Carbon in Developing Nations allows students to explore impacts using of wood, dung, and charcoal for fuel, all which generate black carbon.
+- Energy and the Poor - Black Carbon in Low Income Nations allows students to explore impacts using wood, dung, and charcoal for fuel, all of which generate black carbon.

 - Stabilization Wedges Game is a team-based activity that teaches students about the scale of the greenhouse gas problem and the technologies that already exist which can dramatically reduce carbon emissions.
 Students select carbon-cutting strategies to construct a carbon mitigation profile, filling in the wedges of a climate stabilization triangle.